degenwithheart/DegenCasino/readme.md

 ## 🚀 Overview

 DegenHeart Casino is a **complete architectural reimagining** of what's possible with on-chain gaming.
-While the Gamba ecosystem provides the foundational SDK, this project pushes far beyond basic template implementations with:
+While the Gamba ecosystem provides the foundational SDK, this project is a heartfelt exploration of how far a solo builder can go when empowered by open tools and an inspiring community.

 - **🏗️ Enterprise Architecture**: Complex provider hierarchies, intelligent RPC failover, edge-cached APIs
 - **🎮 Advanced Game Engine**: 16+ custom games with 3D graphics, physics simulations, and immersive audio